Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05b-stream-synapse-data-explorer.md

     ![](images/dp5b-12.png)

 ### Task 3: Create a database and ingest data

+In this task, you will create a database within the Data Explorer pool and ingest data into it.
+This will allow you to store and analyze data using Kusto Query Language (KQL) in Synapse Studio.

 1. In Synapse Studio, select the **Data (1)** page.
 Ensure that the **Workspace (2)** tab is selected, and if necessary, select the **&#8635;** icon at the top-left of the page to refresh the view so that **Data Explorer databases (3)** is listed.